Dion Teaupa

-Dion Teaupa is a Tonga international rugby league footballer who plays as a for the South Sydney Rabbitohs in the NRL.
+Dion Teaupa is a Tonga international rugby league footballer who plays as a for the Gold Coast Titans in the NRL.

 Playing career

 Teaupa made his first grade debut for South Sydney in round 10 of the 2024 NRL season against St. George Illawarra at Kogarah Oval.
 The following week, he was sent to the sin bin for a high tackle during South Sydney's 28-22 loss against North Queensland.

 On 8 September, it was announced that Teaupa would be departing the South Sydney club after not being offered a new contract.

+2025

+Dion has signed a train and trial deal with the Gold Coast Titans for season 2026.